Watch a Naked KJ Apa Flash His Bare Butt for Ellen DeGeneres' Birthday

 KJ Apa bared it all for Ellen DeGeneres' birthday.

-The Riverdale star appeared on Monday's episode of The Ellen DeGeneres Show and explained why he flashed the TV star in a recent celebratory tribute.
+The Riverdale star appeared on Monday's episode of The Ellen DeGeneres Show and explained why he flashed the TV host in a recent celebratory tribute.

-During the interview, the comedian played the video she had received from the 22-year-old actor in honor of her 62nd trip around the sun, which took place in January.
+During the interview, the comedian played the video she had received from the 22-year-old actor in honor of her 62nd trip around the sun, which took place back in January.

 "What's going on, Ellen?
 It's KJ," he said in the clip.
 "I hear it's your birthday.
 So, happy birthday.
 I'm hoping to meet you one of these days.
 And yeah hope you have a really special day."